 Participants are strongly urged to arrange to take this elective between late March and mid-May of the fourth year.
 Earlier periods conflict with internship/residency interviews and fourth year curriculum requirements.
 In addition, funding for the elective is not finalized until late November.

 Living expenses at many overseas sites are generally minimal, averaging $5.00/day based on the experience of past student participants.
 At other sites, they can be considerably more.
 Airfares, however, can be considerable, particularly for sites in Africa, Asia, and the Pacific.
 Round-trip airfares for this elective in the past have ranged from $800 to $2,500.
-Additional costs include visa fees, and fees for immunizations not available at the medical center.
+Additional costs include visa fees, site registration fees, and fees for immunizations not available at the medical center.
 Immunizations not routinely available at the medical center include typhoid, yellow fever, and cholera.
 Average malaria prophylaxis costs around $60 for a course of several weeks.
 The School of Public Health arranges with the Student Health Service to provide immunizations available here, e.g., tetanus toxoid, Hepatitis B vaccine, and polio vaccine, and to provide prescriptions for those not available here.
 The Student Health Service can, however, administer them after the student fills the prescription(s).

 Students should be aware that there are, in addition, other incidental costs.
 For example, our cooperating site in India currently charges a registration fee of $450, the site in Guatemala charges a registration fee of $150, and the one in the Dominican Republic a registration fee of $750.

 Stipends are currently available from the School of Public Health to provide partial support for travel and to cover any registration fees.
 These funds are primarily provided to the School of Public Health by the Alumni Fund of the College of Medicine.
 The amount of funding available to an individual student has averaged from several hundred dollars to $2,500 in recent years.
 Thus, students should carefully assess their ability to cover the remainder of expenses that will be incurred.
 The selection committee, in conjunction with representatives of the funding groups, recommends the level of funding for individual students.